 Introduction

-This International Standard of Actuarial Practice (ISAP) provides guidance to actuaries when performing actuarial services involving the use of models which assess solvency and produce risk metrics for Enterprise Risk Management (ERM) programs of insurance entities.
+This International Standard of Actuarial Practice (ISAP) provides guidance to actuaries when performing actuarial services involving the use of enterprise risk models for insurers.

-Actuaries play a principal role in assuring financial soundness of insurers.
-Their approach includes ERM and the use of enterprise risk models for assessment of capital.
-Enterprise risk models are those models that are developed for insurers to comprehensively and consistently evaluate risks.
-Examples include “capital models” and “internal models” as used by the International Association of Insurance Supervisors (IAIS).
-Specifically, the central importance of enterprise risk models to insurance business management is clearly demonstrated in two of the core principles published by the IAIS for assessment and supervision of insurance entities, ICP 16 - Enterprise Risk Management for Solvency Purposes and ICP 17 - Capital Adequacy.
+Actuaries play a principal role in assuring financial soundness of insurers, and their approach often includes the use of enterprise risk models.
+Specifically, the central importance of enterprise risk models to insurance business management is clearly demonstrated in two of the Insurance Core Principles (ICP) published by the IAIS for assessment and supervision purposes: ICP 16 – Enterprise Risk Management for Solvency Purposes and ICP 17 – Capital Adequacy.

-Increasingly, boards and senior managements of insurers rely on enterprise risk modeling for both regulatory and management decision-making purposes.
-As a result, insurance entities, their stakeholders and other interested parties have a strong interest in the reliable operation and transparent governance of the use of enterprise risk models.
-As employees or advisors, actuaries play an important role in advising insurers and others on the development or selection of the appropriate models and the related testing techniques.
+Increasingly, boards and senior managers of insurers rely on enterprise risk modelling for both regulatory and management decision-making purposes.
+As a result, insurers, their stakeholders, and other interested parties have a strong interest in the reliable operation and transparent governance of the use of enterprise risk models.
+As employees or advisors, actuaries play an important role in advising insurers and others on the development or selection of the appropriate models and the related testing, validation, and interpretation of the outcomes.

 This ISAP is intended to: